manticoresoftware/manticoresearch/doc/uuid-primary-ids-spec.md

 UUID public `id` filters are handled as string filters against the hidden `@uuid_id` attribute where public query semantics need string behavior, or resolved to internal numeric docids before existing write/delete internals need `DocID_t`.

-The implementation intentionally uses existing exact string/filter/query machinery rather than adding a new persistent UUID→docid map or changing RT/disk chunk storage layout.
+The implementation intentionally uses existing exact string/filter/query machinery for persisted/disk data and does not add a new persistent UUID→docid storage format.
+Hot committed RT RAM data additionally maintains a per-segment `@uuid_id` → internal `DocID_t` lookup map alongside the existing `DocID_t` → rowid map. `REPLACE`, duplicate checks, and transaction commit duplicate probes can use this RAM map when the served RT index has only RAM segments.
+If disk chunks are attached, or a segment-level duplicate/corrupt UUID entry makes the map ambiguous, the code falls back to the ordinary query/filter lookup path.

+When secondary indexes are enabled and built for disk chunks, public UUID equality/`IN` filters are rewritten before iterator planning so the hidden `@uuid_id` storage attribute can be selected by the secondary-index planner.
+The hidden backing index is an implementation detail: direct public `@uuid_id` access remains rejected, and user-facing index listings such as `SHOW TABLE ...
+INDEXES` do not expose `@uuid_id`.
+Runtime diagnostics may still show `@uuid_id:SecondaryIndex` in `SHOW META` because that is the actual internal iterator used for public `id='uuid'` filters.

 When secondary indexes are disabled globally (`searchd.secondary_indexes = 0`), the same public UUID operations still resolve through the ordinary string filter path; they may be slower, but they are semantically supported.

 ### Result rendering